tangram67/RMP/README.md

 ## Start the application for the first time

 1. Execute **./build/bin/rmp -N -P**
-2. The application may produce some warnigs and/or error messages, but the default configuration will be installed in **/etc/dbApps/rmp/**
+2. The application may produce some warnigs and/or error messages, but nevertheless the default configuration will be installed in **/etc/dbApps/rmp/**
 3. Edit **/etc/dbApps/rmp/webserver.conf**
 4. Set the webroot entry **"DocumentRoot = /path/to/the/webroot/"** the real webroot path in your system